English Curriculum Leader: Mrs C Ball

 From the earliest days in Reception, children are provided with plentiful opportunities to refine their gross then fine motor skills, in preparation for writing.
 Once pupils begin to write, correct letter formation is modelled, practised and encouraged.
 Children in Key Stage One continue to have targeted handwriting sessions so that the majority of children have started to join by the end of Year 2.
 Staff at Hindsford follow a bespoke programme for joined handwriting to ensure a consistent approach across year groups.
 Discrete handwriting sessions continue in Lower Key Stage 2 until the pupils are joining fluently.
 Any children still working towards the required level receive extra targeted intervention in this area.

 Children in Reception and KS1 are encouraged to use their phonic knowledge to make plausible attempts at spelling words.
 Once particular sounds have been taught, teachers encourage pupils to apply their growing spelling knowledge to their written work.
 They are also taught that some words cannot be spelt phonetically and these are highlighted and discussed frequently so that the pupils are able to recognise and spell them correctly.
 As soon as the children are introduced to alternative graphemes for sounds (Phase 4 Letters and Sounds), children are taught to make considered decisions about spelling choices as a precursor to becoming adept, independent spellers.
-In Year 2 upwards, teachers plan four spelling sessions per week that enable children to master the spelling rules, patterns and conventions required for their year group, taken from the National Curriculum.
+In Year 1 upwards, teachers deliver daily spelling sessions, following the Rising Stars spelling programme.
+These enable children to master the spelling rules, patterns and conventions required for their year group, as well as the statutory word lists, taken from the National Curriculum.

 Children are encouraged to make use of Working Walls in the classroom to aid them with their spelling rather than relying on adult intervention.